chrislo27/RhythmHeavenRemixEditor/docs/Exporting.md

 You could also simply distribute the `rhre3` file.
 Other people with the program can open them and listen to it, but is far less convenient (especially in version mismatches).

-The last alternative is to record it in [Audacity](http://www.audacityteam.org/).
-Setting up Audacity to record program audio is beyond the scope of this doc page.